Edmonston, Maryland

 Edmonston is a town in Prince George's County, Maryland, United States.
-As of the 2010 census, the town population was 1,445.
+As of the 2020 census, the town population was 1,617.

 The community is located 2.5 mi from Washington, D.C.
 Edmonston's ZIP code is 20781.

 History

-The area of present-day Edmonston probably acquired its name from Captain James Edmonston, a member of a prominent Bladensburg, Maryland, family.
-He was called "Captain" because he owned a large ship.
-In 1742, he paid five shillings for a piece of land upon which the town of Edmonston eventually developed.
-The Edmonston Family had been active in local Revolutionary War effort and were descendants of the Family Edmonstone of Duntreath Castle, Scotland.
+The present-day Edmonston area probably acquired its name from Edmonston Road, the main road running along its southeast border, which was named for the Edmonston family who owned a great deal of land in the area.
+Members had been active in local Revolutionary War effort and were descendants of the Family Edmonstone of Duntreath Castle, Scotland.

-The first modern settlers of the community were Adam Francis Plummer and his wife Emily Saunders Arnold Plummer, who had been slaves of the powerful Calvert family on the Riversdale Plantation in present-day Riverdale Park.
+The first modern settlers of the community were Adam Francis Plummer and his wife Emily Saunders Arnold Plummer, who the powerful Calvert family had enslaved on the Riversdale Plantation in present-day Riverdale Park.
 After the Civil War, Adam Plummer purchased ten acres of land for $1000, south of the plantation and sought out and recovered family members that had been sold during slavery to deep south plantations, thus establishing the settlement.
 A skilled horticulturalist, Plummer named the settlement Mt.
 Rose after his favorite plant and copious rose gardens.
-Notably, Adam Plummer kept a diary as a slave which today is the only known living slave diary and is a featured exhibit of the Smithsonian Institution's Anacostia Community Museum.
+Notably, Adam Plummer kept a diary as an enslaved person which today is the only known living slave diary and is a featured exhibit of the Smithsonian Institution's Anacostia Community Museum.

 Two subdivisions that would later comprise the town of Edmonston were platted in 1903: East Hyattsville and Palestine.
 The eastern section was developed in 1903 by J. Harris Rogers on two parcels of land he purchased in the 1880s and 1890s.
 Rogers platted 70 acre into a subdivision of more than 170 lots known as East Hyattsville.
 The western half began with the subdivision of Dr. Charles A. Wells.
 Wells purchased the 90 acre Palestine Farm from Benjamin Franklin Guy in 1878 and 1879 and continued the farm's dairy operations until 1903.
-In that year, 25 of the farm's acres were subdivided into 62 building lots of various sizes.
-Within the first decade, 55 houses were constructed in both subdivisions and many of them remain today.
+That year, 25 of the farm's acres were subdivided into 62 building lots of various sizes.
+Within the first decade, 55 houses were constructed in both subdivisions, and many remain today.
 The earliest buildings were simple vernacular buildings such as the "I" house that were later adapted to the constraints of the narrow suburban building lot.

-In the late 19th century, a pumping station was constructed in the Palestine subdivision that supplied water to the city of Hyattsville.
+In the late 19th century, a pumping station in the Palestine subdivision supplied water to the city of Hyattsville.
 In 1920, operations were taken over by the Washington Suburban Sanitary Commission.
 Also in the Palestine subdivision was the first school to serve the future town of Edmonston.
-Constructed in 1915, the building has undergone several phases of additions and alterations.
+Constructed in 1915, the building has undergone several additions and alterations.